Ant4nis/Ant4nis/README.md

 ### 👋 Hi!
 I'm Antonio R Paredes [Ant4nis]

-Specialized in Unity and C# applying SOLID principles.
+Specialized in Unity and C# and .NET applying SOLID principles.
 Solid front-end experience with Drupal and back-end experience with PHP/MySQL.
 Bash CLI development and environment automation.
 Committed to best practices and reusable solutions.

 <h2></h2>

 ## About Me

-Results-driven developer with experience in fullstack development using C#, .NET Core, Unity, SQL, and modern automation and deployment tools such as Docker and Bash.
+Results-driven developer with experience in fullstack development, using **C#, .NET Core, Unity, SQL** and web development with **drupal**.
+I have led technical tasks such as **Scrum Master** and worked in **agile** environments with multidisciplinary teams, used version control with **Git**, designing efficient solutions for both products and internal tools.

-I have led technical tasks as Scrum Master and collaborated in agile environments with multidisciplinary teams, designing efficient solutions for both products and internal tools.
+I stand out for my ability analyzing and solving problems effectively, applying practical and creative approaches to develop functional solutions aligned with SOLID principles.
+I have knowledge in object-oriented programming and development of intuitive interfaces.
+I enjoy collaborating in teamwork environments and quickly adapting to new technologies and methodologies.

 Over 4 years of self-taught experience.

 ---